ElifAltunsu/SshRemoteRepo/README.md

-This is my README file
+This is my README file.

-This line is added at remote repository
+This line is added at remote repository.

+Adding a third line for the assignment.